 —Nadine J. Kaslow, PhD

 Professor, Vice Chair for Faculty Development, and Chief Psychologist (Grady),

 Emory University School of Medicine Department of Psychiatry and Behavioral Sciences

 "Belonging to Div.
 40 (Society for Clinical Neuropsychology) and Div.
-45 (Society for the Study of Ethnic Minority Issues) makes APA manageable and personally meaningful to me, almost like personalized medicine.
+45 (Society for the Psychological Study of Culture, Ethnicity and Race) makes APA manageable and personally meaningful to me, almost like personalized medicine.
 It is hard to imagine being an APA member without a divisional home.
 Division membership provides me with easy mechanisms to access organizational resources, participate in governance, and stay abreast of important issues in the areas of psychology that are most relevant to my interests and professional practice.
 I have never considered not being in divisions 40 and 45.
 If anything, I am motivated to consider additional division memberships as my professional life evolves."

 —Desiree Byrd, PhD, ABPP-CN

 Mt.
 Sinai School of Medicine